justvr/balkan-bread/src/pages/blog/13-12-2020-all-those-dead-trees/index.en.md

 image: 'christmas-dead-trees.png'
 keywords: 'christmas in berlin, new years eve, German Christmas customs'
 lang: 'en'
-path: '/en/svo-to-uzalud-iseceno-drvece'
+path: '/en/poseceni-u-najboljim-godinama'
-title: 'All those dead Trees'
+title: 'Cut Down in their Prime'
 ------

 I recently moved to Berlin.

 And I saw something lying on the street.
 When I got closer to help, I realized that it was a tree - not a person.

-After this first encounter with a tree, I noticed that old chopped down evergreens could be found on sidewalks all over the city
+After this first encounter with a tree, I noticed that old chopped down evergreens could be found on sidewalks all over the city.

 And then I realized what was going on.
 They’re Christmas trees.

 It was a little unusual for me.
 There aren’t gaudy festive decorations hanging from the lampposts of Berlin.
 And in the middle of moving country, I’d forgotten that it was January.

-Here they still cut down trees for Christmas
+Here they still cut down trees for Christmas.

 An old-fashioned custom that has long been almost forgotten in Serbia.